 As a company, we habitually had problems answering the question "who's an expert at _____?" in order to connect engineers with internal resources or to support business development and resourcing needs.
 To address that problem for my department, I developed a list of skills that everyone would rate themselves on line-by-line.
 Frustrated with AI tools' failure to provide consistent and reliable answers, I developed an Excel and PowerBI-based tool to aggregate the data from dozens of individual spreadsheets live and present them in a dashboard for easy searching and analytics.

-I regularly met with the technical leads of all projects that fell under my purview to review progress toward deliverables and technical approach, provide design guidance, discuss the performance of other mechanical engineers on the team, assess risks and resource loading, and support them in any way I could.
+To ensure our clients were always getting high-quality output from our team, I regularly met with the technical leads of all projects that fell under my purview to review progress toward deliverables and technical approach, provide design guidance, discuss the performance of other mechanical engineers on the team, assess risks and resource loading, and support them in any way I could.
 That could entail explaining how other project teams tackled a similar problem, finding additional temporary resources, elevating concerns to project management, or working with managers to address underperforming engineers.

+As the company grew, it became clear that promoting people based on the gut feeling of their manager was not going to cut it anymore.
 I worked with other leaders within the department to generate extensive descriptions of characteristics and expectations for each level of engineer (I, II, Senior, Principal) in order to get employees, managers, project managers, and senior leadership on the same page about performance evaluations, career development, hiring, and promotions.
 I approved promotions and other compensation changes based on evidence-based cases made by the employees' direct managers.

 I worked with Resource Management and key program managers to assign appropriate individuals to projects based on skills, personality, prior experience, and employee preferences.

+Sales is the life blood of consulting.
 I regularly participated in quoting and proposal-writing activities.
 I would meet with potential clients, assess the scope, follow up with technical questions, and then generate a plan for how to address their needs on the mechanical side.
 Effort estimation and Gantt chart development were an integral part of this work, although risk assessment is perhaps a more subtle skill I've also developed over the years that has just as much impact on a quote.
 I've been through the process enough times to know that there are always unforeseen challenges and new scope that arise.

 I also supported marketing and lead generation efforts by attending trade shows and manning the company's booth and robotic arm demo.
 Seeing what kind of traffic we got helped me form strategic plans for addressing departmental skills gaps and influencing sales strategy.